IanAmbrose/Slice/python/secrets-retriever/readme.md

     python fetch_and_upload_secrets.py user-service --sm_store_path user-service/dev/secret --aws_profile development
     ```

-    In this example, replace `my_service` with the name of your service and `/my/sm/path` with your desired path in AWS Secrets Manager.
+    In this example, replace `user-service` with the name of your service and `user-service/dev/secret` with your desired path in AWS Secrets Manager.

     If you want to specify an environment, you can do so with the `--env` option: